 The youthful Falcons also made an appearance in the NACC Championship game at the NACC Tournament in 2015.
 CUW would fall to Aurora, finishing off it's impressive year with a 28-15 final mark.
 The Falcons have now won 20 or more games in seven straight seasons under Crook.

-In 2014 Crook guided the Falcons to another NACC Tournament appearance.
-CUW posted a 22-19 record, surpassing the 20-win mark for the sixth straight season.
+In 2014 Crook guided the Falcons to another NACC Tournament appearance as CUW posted a 22-19 record.
 He helped CUW stay alive in the conference tournament until the final day for the second straight season before being eliminated by top-seeded Aurora University.

 In 2013 Crook guided CUW to a 28-17 overall record, the fourth time in the past five seasons the Falcons have won at least 25 games.
 CUW finished fourth in the Northern Athletics Conference, posting a 17-7 record.

 2013 also marked a couple of firsts for the Falcons softball team as Crook coached Cara Landherr, who was named to the NFCA All-Great Lakes Region First Team.
 Landherr became the first player in program history to earn All-Region first team honors.
 Stephanie Kramer was named to the Second Team, also a first in Falcons history.
 Crook then coached Mariah Giesseman to a Third Team All-Region selection in 2014.

 Crooks best season with the Falcons came in 2011 when he guided them to a program-record 32 wins.
 CUW went an impressive 21-3 in conference play during that spring.